 Change is one of the constants in life.
 We go through radical change in our early years, as we physically and mentally mature.
 After that the changes tend to be more subtle, but can be equally as profound.

 How have you changed in the last 20 years?
 In the last year?
 In the last week?
 How have you changed?

 Related questions: How would you like to change?
 What is necessary to change your mind?
 How have we changed?

 At any given moment, how do you decide what you will do?
 Maybe you will read a book, or play music, or pay bills, or make a meal.
 To help you with that decision, you might have an explicit (or maybe just a subconscious) list of priorities.

 Setting priorities can be a tricky thing.
 You need a mix of short-term, medium-term, and long-term tasks or goals, and you might need to have some time set aside for no goals at all, for pure recreation or to recharge.
 But how do you determine what is most important, and how does that change from moment to moment?

-Related Questions: What makes you you?
+Related questions: How do you define success?
+How can we turn ideas into actions?
 What is important?
-How can we turn ideas into actions?

-Related questions: How important is the repetition in our lives?
-How much of our thoughts are our own?
+Related questions: How much of our thoughts are our own?
 What are our responsibilities to others?
 How do you define success?
 When is it useful to fail?